-The Foynes Flying Boat Museum is dedicated to that historic time from 1939 to 1945, when Foynes, Ireland, became the center of the aviation world.
+The Foynes Flying Boat Museum is dedicated to that historic time from 1939 to 1945, when Foynes, Ireland, became the centre of the aviation world.
 On July 9th 1939, the luxury Pan Am Flying Boat - the "Yankee Clipper", landed at Foynes.
 This was the first commercial passenger flight on a direct route from the USA to Europe.
 During the late 1930s and early 1940s, this quiet little town on the Shannon became the focal point for air traffic on the North Atlantic.

 In 1942, Brendan O'Regan opened a restaurant and coffee shop in the Foynes terminal building and employed a Chef named Joe Sheridan.
 It wasn't long before Joe realised that the passengers waiting in the terminal in cold and rainy weather needed something a bit stronger in their coffee and thus, the Irish Coffee was born.

 Adare is regarded as being one of Ireland's most picturesque villages and is a haven for those wishing to escape and unwind.
 Situated on the river Maigue, a tributary of the River Shannon, Adare is steeped in medieval history.
 Adare has been the subject of many rebellions, wars and conquests, leaving behind a legacy of historical monuments.

-Today, Adare village boasts a wealth of architectual and scenic beauty.
-The main street of Adare is punctuated with stunning stone buildings, medieval monastries, ruins and the beautiful village park.
+Today, Adare village boasts a wealth of architectural and scenic beauty.
+The main street of Adare is punctuated with stunning stone buildings, medieval monasteries, ruins and the beautiful village park.

 Close to Limerick City

 Explore 6000 years of ancient civilisation at Lough Gur, which has been a place of continuous habitation since the arrival of the Neolithic people and represents, in microcosm, each of the different ages from the Stone Age to the Post-Medival Period.
 People visit Lough Gur for the beauty and tranquillity and to explore the stories of this magical place.
-In response to this demand, local historian Michael Quinlan established the Lough Gur Guides to allow others access to the wonderful history, folkore and archaelogy of the place.
+In response to this demand, local historian Michael Quinlan established the Lough Gur Guides to allow others access to the wonderful history, folklore and archaeology of the place.

 A wide variety of tours are available, starting at the Lough Gur Heritage Centre from general group tours held from mid-June to mid-August to more personalised tour depending on your own requirements.